RobCoInc/Server/README.md

 <hr>

 List of current (hopefully) endpoints that are available.
+Please see https://github.com/RobCoInc/server/issues/7 if you require another endpoint that does not exist.

 ## Table Of Contents
 1. Users